haskellfoundation/certification-syllabi/drafts/alexandre/hof.md

 foo f x = f (f x)
 ```

-Choose the assertion that gives the `incorrect` answer.
+Choose all of the expressions that would evaluate to `True`.

 - a) foo reverse [1,2,3] == [1,2,3]
 - b) foo id () == ()